peter-conalgo/freesurface/README.md

 ## Current state of official hypothesis

-If culture at large adpoted the beneficial philosophies of open source progress would accelerate in technology and human well being.
+If culture at large adpoted the beneficial philosophies of open source, progress would accelerate in technology and human well being.

 ### A single human being expressed this one day, which led to other things, which led to this project.